McKnight Law helps clients pursue alimony to get a fair amount of financial spousal support after divorce to help pay bills.

 Men and women who meet the criteria can get alimony.
 To qualify, you must meet one of the following criteria:

-Before your divorce is final, the judge can award you post-separation alimony (spousal support).
+Before your divorce is final, the judge can award you post-separation support (PSS) to provide temporary support to a dependent spouse in an expedited manner.
+Wells v.
+Wells, 1999.
 This can help you pay for your living expenses while going through the divorce.
+N.C.
+Gen. Stat.
+50-16.
 Once finalized, the judge can make an award of permanent alimony, although the award can take many forms depending on the case.

 Alimony payments can be paid monthly, periodically, or even in a lump sum or transfer of non-liquid property.
 Often, the goal of alimony is to allow people time to get back in the work force or go back to school to earn a degree.

-Your alimony lawyer can evaluate your marriage and personal situation to give you an idea of how much you can expect.
-Then, your attorney will prepare a case to help you get the money you’re entitled to receive.
+Our lawyers can evaluate your marriage and personal situation to give you an idea of how much you can expect.
+We have the experience to prepare a case to help you get the money you’re entitled to receive.

 John and his staff were wonderful to work with.
 They created the documents we requested quickly and then reviewed them with us thoroughly once complete.
 I’ve known John for a number of years – he not only knows the law, but is thoughtful, compassionate, and dependable.
 All vital qualities when seeking legal advice and support.